IPGP/rinexmod/README.md

 OPTIONS :

 * -t : teqcargs :     Teqc modification command between double quotes (eg "-O.mn 'AGAL' -O.rt 'LEICA GR25'").
 You can refer to teqc -help to see which arguments can be passed to teqc.
 Here, the pertinent ones are mostly  those starting with O, that permits to modifiy rinex headers.
+* -l : --sitelog :      Sitelog file in with rinexmod will find file's period's instrumentation informations.
+The sitelog must be valid as the script does not check it.
 * -n : name : A four characater station code that will be used to rename input files.
 * -s : single : Option to provide if you want to run this script on a single rinex file and not on a list of files.
 * -r : reconstruct :  Reconstruct files subdirectory.
 You have to indicate the part of the path that is common to all files in the list and that will be replaced with output folder.
 * -v : verbose:       Increase output verbosity.
 Will prompt teqc +meta of each file before and after teqc modifications.

-EXAMPLE:
+EXAMPLES:

 	./rinexmod.py  RINEXLIST OUTPUTFOLDER (-t "-O.mo 'Abri_du_Gallion' -O.mn 'AGAL' -O.o OVSG") (-n AGAL)  (-s) (-r /ROOTFOLDER/) (-vv)
+	./rinexmod.py  RINEXLIST OUTPUTFOLDER (-l ./sitelogsfolder/stationsitelog.log) (-n AGAL) (-s) (-r /ROOTFOLDER/) (-vv)

 In addition to the main script, rinexmod.py, crzmeta.py is provided.
 It permits to extract a crz file's metadata with crz2rnx and teqc.